 The lives of today’s young people will be overshadowed by a changing climate – yet surveys by the campaign group Teach the Future show that only 4% of schoolchildren feel they know a lot about climate change and 75% of teachers feel inadequately trained to teach about it.

-We are creating resources to help bridge this gap, and to help teachers stimulate deeper learning and conversation about climate change in lessons right across the curriculum – not just in Science and Geography, where it already features, but in other subject areas such as English, Art, Psychology and Media Studies.
+We have created resources to help bridge this gap, and to help teachers stimulate deeper learning and conversation about climate change in lessons right across the curriculum – not just in Science and Geography, where it already features, but in other subject areas such as English.

 We also go out to secondary schools around Cornwall and Devon to deliver screenings and activities - if you are a teacher or student and would like us to come to your school please get in touch!

 This project has been made possible by a grant from Localgiving and Postcode Local Trust, a grant-giving charity funded by players of People’s Postcode Lottery.

 Download KS5 Environmental Science resources for this documentary below.